nanoframework/Home/docs/building/cmake/ninja-build.md

 To setup the CMake tools to build using Ninja you have to follow the following steps:

-1. Download and place the Ninja executable on a folder.
+1. Download and place the Ninja executable in a folder.

 2. Edit the `settings.json` file that VS Code places inside the .vscode folder